 1401 E University Blvd, #322

-4. Official test scores (upload a copy and send official scores): GRE scores (no more than 5 years old), TOEFL for eligible international students (see requirements at grad.arizona.edu/admissions/requirements/english-proficiency).
+4. Official test scores (upload a copy and send official scores): GRE scores (optional and no more than 5 years old), TOEFL for eligible international students (see requirements at grad.arizona.edu/admissions/requirements/english-proficiency).
 Code for sending official scores: 4832

 The EIS program ordinarily accepts new students only for the fall semester.
 The deadline for applications is December 1st.
-Interviews are typically scheduled in January for fall admission.
-If it is not possible to send GRE scores for arrival by December 1st, please contact Renee Angle at firstname.lastname@example.org.
+Interviews are typically scheduled in January or February for fall admission.
+Please contact Paula Nielsen for information at email@example.com.

 Graduate Interdisciplinary Program in Entomology & Insect Science.
-Renee Angle, Program Coordinator, Marley 641F, The University of Arizona Tucson AZ 85721 Email: email@example.com Voice: (520) 621-0847
+Paula Nielsen, Program Coordinator, Marley 641G, The University of Arizona Tucson AZ 85721 Email: email@example.com Voice: (520) 621-0847

 TOEFL test for international applicants only